nathanziarek/nathanziarek.github.io/_posts/2014-01-08-metamemory-and-the-user-experience.md

 reference: http://uxmag.com/articles/metamemory-and-the-user-experience
 author: Nathan Ziarek
 categories: [psychology]
-tags: [twileshare.com/sites/default/files/uploads/Science-2011-Sparrow-776-8.pdf|Science Magazine, uxmag.com/articles/metamemory-and-the-user-experience|UX Magazine]
+references: [twileshare.com/sites/default/files/uploads/Science-2011-Sparrow-776-8.pdf|Science Magazine, uxmag.com/articles/metamemory-and-the-user-experience|UX Magazine]
 ---

 > An article published in [Science Magazine] (PDF) in June 2011 provides evidence that the Internet has become an “external part” of our memory systems.
 Rather than remembering information, we seem to have “outsourced” this effortful task to an entity other than ourselves.